 Leaves are simple alternate and spiral with 10-20 cm long and 2.5-9 cm width.
 They are narrowly to broadly elliptic or ovate with acute apex.
-Leaves are shortly acuminate, margin entire, blade leathered to coriaceous, upper surface shining, glabrous, under surface glabrescent along midrib.
-Midrib is canaliculated above primary vein single, secondary veins oblique to the midrib, widely parallel and anastomosing at margin, tertiary veins obscure.
+Leaves are short, acuminate, margin entire, blade leathered to coriaceous, upper surface shining, glabrous, under surface glabrescent along midrib.
+The midrib of leaf is canaliculated, above primary vein single, secondary veins are oblique to the midrib.
+They are widely parallel and anastomosing at the margin, tertiary veins are obscure.
 Petiole pubiscent and exstipulated.
-Color, dark green on upper surface and light green colour on lower surface; Texture, leathery to coriaceous; odor, slightly aromatic and unpleasant; taste, slightly bitter.
+Color of the leaf is dark green on upper surface and light green at lower surface.
+Texture leathery to coriaceous.
+Odoris slightly aromatic and unpleasant; taste, slightly bitter.
 The stem is, green with smooth texture.

-Qualitative microscopy Petiole
+Qualitative microscopy

+Petiole

-TS of petiole is somewhat oval in shape with a depression on the upper side.
-Detailed TS shows an outermost single layered epidermis with cuticle and unicellular trichomes.
+TS of petiole is somewhat oval shaped with a depression on the upper side.
+T S of the leaf shows an outermost single layered epidermis with cuticle and unicellular trichomes.
 Inner to the epidermis is a wide zone of thick walled parrenchymatous ground tissue with intercellular spaces.
 The centre is occupied by five vascular bundles arranged in the shape of 'U'.
 Each bundle composed of numerous xylem elements arranged towards the upper region and a few phloem elements towards the lower side.
-Outer phloem. multi lavered the schlerenchymatous bundle cap is present.
-A few schlerenchymatous cells are also embedded in the ground tissue inner to the vascular bundle.
-Most of the parenchymatous cells of the ground tissue consist
+Outer region of the phloem contains multiple layers of schlerenchymatous bundle cap.
+Few numbers of schlerenchymatous cells are also embedded in the ground tissues, inner to the vascular bundle.
+Most of the parenchymatous cells of the ground tissue consist of rosette and prism crystals of calcium oxalate which is seen scattered throughout the ground tissue (plate 2A-C) (Figure No.1).